timostamm/protobuf-ts/MANUAL.md

 ## Running in Node.js

-`protobuf-ts` is tested Node.js version v14.7.0, but should work in older versions as well.
+`protobuf-ts` is tested with Node.js version 14.5.0.

+Older versions certainly work, but may not support all features or require polyfills.
+For example, if you target lower than ES2020 to run in an older node version, you cannot use bigint.

 If you are using the `grpcweb-transport` or `twirp-transport`, you probably have to polyfill the fetch API.
 See the README files of the transport packages